-A new command-line re-gridding tool being developed will allow user customisation of the final output resolution to better serve the different types of climate users for LST.
-This will be made available in Q1 2022.
+A new command-line spatial re-gridding tool has been developed which allows user customisation of the final output resolution to better serve the different types of climate users for LST.
+Version 1.1 is now available from the LST\cci website.
+An update to version 1.2 will be available soon to correct bugs, and a version 2.0 is being developed to support temporal re-gridding.